AnkitHazarika/AeroGriff/Machine-Learning/Wildfire detection/README.md

 ## Acknowledgment

-I would like to acknowledge the Institute of Smart Systems and Artificial Intelligence ([ISSAI](https://issai.nu.edu.kz)) at Nazarbayev University for fostering an environment of innovation and research excellence.
-The support I received from ISSAI has been integral to the successful completion of this endeavor.

-I extend my heartfelt appreciation to my supervisor, [Askat Kuzdeuov](https://www.linkedin.com/in/askatkuzdeuov/), at ISSAI, whose guidance and mentorship were indispensable to the success of this research.
-His expertise and support have been invaluable in shaping the direction and quality of this work.

 I would also like to extend my thanks to the creators of the [D-Fire dataset](https://github.com/gaiasd/DFireDataset) for providing a valuable resource that underpins the foundation of this research.
 Additionally, the [Ultralytics](https://github.com/ultralytics/ultralytics) team's contribution to the YOLOv8 model has been instrumental in enabling accurate and efficient fire detection.